Aryansansi/person-detection-bbox/README.md

 ## Usage

-1. **Run the Script:**
+1. **Run the Script for Person Detection and Bounding Boxes:**

-   Execute the script to train and evaluate the model:
+   Execute the `main_rcnn.py` script to train and evaluate the model:

    ```bash
    python main_rcnn.py
    ```

+2. **Scripts Available:**

+   - **`detection.py`:** This script includes a model definition with convolutional layers, processes images in a grid format, and finds bounding boxes around detected persons.
+It evaluates the model and plots results with bounding boxes.
+   - **`person_detection.py`:** This script uses the VGG16 model as the base, adds custom layers, and performs similar tasks as `detection.py` but with a VGG16-based model.
+It also processes images in a grid format, predicts bounding boxes, and plots results.

-2. **Results:**
+3. **Results:**

-   The script will output images with detected bounding boxes and confidence scores.
+   The scripts will output images with detected bounding boxes and confidence scores.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments